manit-tree/microservices/README.md

 # sample microservices using Nginx and Express

-Learning how to create micro services using Nginx (as a reverse proxy) + Express (as microservices)
+Learn how to create microservices using Nginx (as a reverse proxy) + Express (as microservices)

 ### Setup Instruction